RchGrav/astraeus/astraeus.md

 * **Memory System Enhancement:**
   * Configure MCP memory server to track:
-    - Critical findings with unique IDs [fanannan](https://gist.github.com/fanannan/9d153d186fd0d324eaa398367530478e)
+    - Critical findings with unique IDs
     - Agent collaboration patterns
     - Project-specific knowledge from `README` and docs
-  * Implement monitoring with Datadog-compatible instrumentation if available [ma.rtin.so](https://ma.rtin.so/posts/monitoring-claude-code-with-datadog/)
+  * Implement monitoring with instrumentation if available

 * **Ensure Persistent Docs (`CLAUDE.md`):** Verify that every important folder contains a `CLAUDE.md`.
 If missing, create it.
 These serve as living design documents and localized memory.
 * **Seed `CLAUDE.md` Content:**